Filmmakers4Future/Website-Content/en/posts/events/2021-02-09-hands-on-talks-adriano-grilli.md

-Title: Adriano Grilli - Light Design
+Title: Adriano Grilli, BVB - Light Design
 Description: When it comes to light, many people first think of LEDs.
 But is that really the case?
 Category: Events Talks Online
 Date: 09.02.2021 12:30